rust-lang/rfcs/text/0000-pi-types.md

 What syntax is preferred?
 How does this play together with HKP?
 Can we improve the converse type inference?
 What should be the naming conventions?
 Should we segregate the value parameters and type parameters by `;`?
+Disjoint implementations satisfying some bound?